 Trump vows 'major' steps to aid U.S. economy amid coronavirus rise

-He did not provide details but added that a press conference will be held on Tuesday.
-Also, Vice President Mike Pence said the administration was consulting Congress on providing paid sick leave to workers, an idea that Democrats already have been trying to advance.
+He did not provide details but said a news conference will be held on Tuesday.
+Vice President Mike Pence said the administration was consulting Congress on providing paid sick leave to workers, an idea that Democrats already have been trying to advance.

+Gaetz traveled with Trump aboard Air Force One on Monday.
+Republican Representative Mark Meadows, Trump's incoming chief of staff, will self-quarantine until Wednesday, a spokesman said.

 Trump and Vice President Mike Pence, who is heading the administration's overall response to the crisis, also attended the conference.
-The White House said there was no indication they came into contact with the infected attendee.
-Pence told reporters that he has not been tested for the virus and did not know whether Trump had been.
+The White House said there was no indication either came into contact with the infected attendee.
+The White House late Monday said that Trump had not received the coronavirus test.
+Earlier, Pence told reporters that he has not been tested for the virus.

 In California, officials planned to offload 2,400 passengers on Monday and Tuesday from the Grand Princess cruise ship, which was barred from returning to San Francisco last week due to a coronavirus outbreak on board.
 Most of the passengers will go into quarantine at military bases in the United States, with those requiring immediate medical attention heading to hospitals.
 The crew of 1,100 will be quarantined and treated aboard the ship, unless they are in need of acute care off the vessel.

 California has more than 100 confirmed cases, while on the East Coast, cases in New York state rose to 142, up from 105 a day earlier, Governor Andrew Cuomo said on Monday.
-One of them was Rick Cotton, executive director of the Port Authority of New York and New Jersey that controls airports and other major travel hubs.
-He will be quarantined and work from home, Cuomo said.
+Among them was Rick Cotton, executive director of the Port Authority of New York and New Jersey, which controls the region's airports and other major travel hubs.
+Cotton will be quarantined and work from home, Cuomo said.

 New York City Mayor Bill de Blasio asked employers in the nation's most populous city to consider staggering workers' start times to ease crowding on public transport and to allow more telecommuting where possible.
-De Blasio said there were 20 confirmed cases there as of Monday afternoon.
+De Blasio said there were 20 confirmed cases in the city as of Monday afternoon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)